 Where to Walk your Dog in the Lakes Region of NH

-If your idea of a good time with your dog is hiking up the side of a mountain or in the woods somewhere that can let you and your dog get some dirt under your paws, then you’ll love hiking in the Lakes Region of New Hampshire.
-As long as you have a little experience navigating parks or hiking trails, you’ll find that this list of places to walk your dog to be a very fun and stress-free time of bonding together.
+If your idea of a good time with your dog is hiking up the side of a mountain or in the woods somewhere that can let you and your dog get some dirt under your paws, then you’ll love hiking in the Lakes Region of New Hampshire with your dog.
+As long as you have a little experience navigating parks or hiking trails, you’ll find that this list of places to walk your dog to be a very fun and stress-free time bonding together.

 Two and a half miles of moderately challenging hiking for as far as the eye can see.
 Just show up at any one of the main entry points and pick a trail.
 The trails are very easy to follow and well-marked, making it easy to pace oneself with their doggy.
 Some of the trails might be a little too challenging for beginners or dogs that don’t get a lot of outdoor activity, though, so take it easy.